flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 This is by no means an exhaustive list.
 The main point is that environment variables are used to alter a wide variety of behaviors.
 Check documentation for new ones that might be relevant for your workflow.

-Not within scope: Propagation of environment across shell invocations (and impact of rc files), salloc/srun/sbatch, mpiexec, mpirun, ...
+Not within scope: Propagation of environment across shell invocations (and impact of rc files), salloc/srun/sbatch, mpiexec, mpirun, strange idempotency of module, ...